 - Whether you are registering a trade name or fictitious name

-- Date you will begin using the trade name/fictitious name or date you plan to start using it
+- Date you first used the trade name/fictitious name or date you plan to start using it

-- Trade name/fictitious name you want to register
+- Trade name/fictitious name you plan to register

-- Nature of your business (for example, “garden supply store”)
+- Nature of your business (for example, “plumber”)

 - Business address